boucadair/rfc3535-20years-later/Prez/IETF120/nemops-session2-summary.md

 11. [Composable, Declarative, Reproducible, Verifiable Network and Service Configurations](https://www.ietf.org/slides/slides-nemopsws-paper-composable-declarative-reproducible-verifiable-network-and-service-configurations-00.pdf)

-   + (**NEW-OPS-REQ-GUIDE-AND-PROFILE**) Improve the YANG language and fix known limitations as well as add a package mechanism to YANG
+   + (Protocol maintenance; not specific to the WS) Improve the YANG language and fix known limitations as well as add a package mechanism to YANG
    + (**NEW-OPS-REQ-EASE-EXPOSURE**) Shift the focus from device configuration to network and service configuration:
       - (**NEW-OPS-REQ-REUSABILITY**) enable to define composable and reusable configuration components for specific services that do compose well into a larger network and service configurations.
       - (**NEW-OPS-REQ-LOSSLESS**) tackle declarative network and service configuration and allows the expression of specific deployment constraints which may translate to constraints that must be met by device configuration